BeefreeSDK/beefree-sdk-hosted-saved-rows-demo/README.md

 ### Usage

-1. **Load the Editor**: The editor will automatically load when you open the `index.html` file in your browser.
+1. **Load the Editor**: The editor will automatically load when you open the `builder.html` file in your browser.
 2. **Load a Template**: Use the file input to load a JSON template.
+This is optional, because one is already preloaded.
-3. **Edit and Save**: Customize the template and save it.
+3. **Create and design rows inside the template**: Customize the template with new rows and designs.
 4. **Save Rows that are automatically hosted**: Save rows and host them automatically.
 Reuse rows easily once they are saved.

 ## Code Structure

-- **`index.html`**: The main HTML file that includes the Beefree SDK and initializes the editor.
+- **`index.html`**: The main HTML file that includes a sample landing page.
 - **`credentials.js`**: Contains the client ID and client secret for authentication.
-- **`builder.html` and `builder-with-csapi.html`**: Additional HTML files you can redirect to using the main HTML that demonstrate examples of how you can load the Beefree SDK builder and transform saved rows into different content types like plain text, PDF, HTML, or an image.
+- **`builder.html` and `builder-with-csapi.html`**: Additional HTML files you can redirect to using the main HTML that demonstrate examples of how you can load the Beefree SDK builder, and transform saved rows into different content types like plain text, PDF, HTML, or an image.

 ## Customization